 - being pregnant, or having given birth within the past 6 weeks

-Although smoking cigarettes, vaping, and using cannabis will not disqualify a person from donating blood, they should refrain from smoking for at least 2 hours before and after donating blood.
+Although smoking cigarettes, vaping, and using cannabis will not disqualify a person from donating blood, they should refrain from smoking for at least

 A person may feel lightheaded or weak after giving blood, and smoking can exacerbate these symptoms.
 It is a good idea to avoid smoking until these symptoms go away.